 Expected outcomes include:

-- Knowledge about democratic political leadership and inclusive governance to cocreate a more inclusive social contract.
+- Increased knowledge and skills about citizen dialogue mechanisms, democratic political leadership and inclusive governance to cocreate a more inclusive social contract.

 The programme has a strong focus on democratic political leadership and inclusive governance.